kent-lee/deviantart-scraper/README.md

 2. for direct image URL, the image quality is much lower than the original upload (the resolution and size of the original upload can be found in the right sidebar).
 This is not the case few years ago when the original image was accessible through right click, but on 2017, [Wix](https://www.wix.com/) acquired DeviantArt, and has been migrating the images to their own image hosting system from the original DeviantArt system.
 They linked most of the direct images to a stripped-down version of the original images; hence the bad image quality.
 Below are the three different formats of direct image URLs I found:

-      - URL that has `/v1/fill` inside: this means that the image went through Wix's encoding system and is modified to a specific size and quality.
+      - URL with `/v1/fill` inside: this means that the image went through Wix's encoding system and is modified to a specific size and quality.
 In this case, you remove `?token=` and its values, add `/intermediary` in front of `/f/` in the URL, and change the image settings right after `/v1/fill/` to `w_5100,h_5100,bl,q_100`.
-The definitions of the values can be found in [Wix's Image Service](https://support.wixmp.com/en/article/image-service-3835799), but basically, `w_5100,h_5100` requests the width and height of the image to be 5100 $\times$ 5100 pixels, `bl` requires the baseline JPEG version, and `q_100` sets the quality to 100% of the original.
+The definitions of the values can be found in [Wix's Image Service](https://support.wixmp.com/en/article/image-service-3835799), but basically, `w_5100,h_5100` requests the width and height of the image to be 5100x5100 pixels, `bl` requires the baseline JPEG version, and `q_100` sets the quality to 100% of the original.
 The reasons to have this dimension are: (1) 5100 pixels is the limit of the system; anything above it will result in `400 Bad Request`.
 (2) according to the Wix's API:

         > In case the required image is larger than the original, upscale should be enabled (lg_1) in order for a proportional upscale to be applied.
 If upscale is not enabled, **the returned image will maintain the original size**.